Windorah: Education

 Windorah State School is a government primary (Early Childhood–6) school for boys and girls at 8 Victoria Street.
 In 2018, the school had an enrolment of 7 students with 3 teachers (2 full-time equivalent) and 3 non-teaching staff (1 full-time equivalent).
 In 2022, the school had 10 students.

+There are no secondary schools in Windorah, nor nearby.
+The alternatives are distance education and boarding school.